 The effective portion of changes in the fair value of derivatives that are designated and qualify as cash flow hedges is recognized in other comprehensive income.
 The gain or loss relating to the ineffective portion is recognized immediately in the consolidated statement of profit or loss.
-Amounts previously recognized in other comprehensive income and accumulated in equity are reclassified to the consolidated statement of profit or loss in the periods when the hedged item affects the consolidated statement of profit or loss.
+Amounts previously recognized in other comprehensive income and accumulated in equity are reclassified to the consolidated statement of profit or loss.
 Hedge accounting is discontinued when the Partnership terminates the hedging relationship, when the hedging instrument expires or is sold, terminated or exercised, or when it no longer qualifies for hedge accounting.